wesleyscholl/VoltAI/README.md

 Top 3 results for: "architecture decisions"

 1. docs/architecture.md (score: 0.87)
-   Excerpt: "BoltAI is designed to be local-first, with extensibility as a core principle.
+   Excerpt: "VoltAI is designed to be local-first, with extensibility as a core principle.
 The indexer uses TF-IDF for speed..."

 2. docs/design-notes.pdf (score: 0.72)